Disability Services at the Polls

 - Each polling place has a magnifying device for voters who may have difficulty reading the ballot.

 - Voters who need assistance in casting a ballot due to physical or educational disabilities can request assistance.
 Voters may bring an assistant with them into the voting booth, or they can ask an election officer to assist.

 - Voters should contact the Office of Voter Registration by email or by phone at 703-228-3456 to report polling place accessibility problems.

 If you’ve been designated a poll watcher for an upcoming election, review Arlington’s Guidelines for Poll Watchers(PDF, 183KB) to ensure you comply with the appropriate procedures and laws on Election Day.

 Voters over the age of 65 or who are physically unable to come inside a polling place, can vote from their car.
 An Election Officer will verify that you are a qualified voter and bring a ballot to your car for you to mark.
 The Election Officer will insert the ballot into the scanner for you.

 Voters can have their driver or assistant go inside of the polling place to notify the Election Officers that they have a voter waiting outside in the car.
 This assistant should have the voters ID so that check in can be expedited.

 If you do not have an assistant, you can call 703-228-3456.
-We will notify the location that you are either on the way to the polling place or waiting outside.
-We will ask your name, address, and make of your car.
+We will notify the early voting location that you are either on the way to the polling place or waiting outside.
+We will ask your name, address, and make if your car.